 7.5 The site is not level but the ground level changes required will be minimal and not lead to increased drainage of the soil within proximity to retained trees.
-Ground level changes occur outside the RPA except on the fringes where excavations will be within a very small proportion of the RPA (less than 10%) and will be conducted in a controlled manner.
-This will not compromise the long-term viability of the tree.
+Ground level changes occur outside the RPA except on the fringes where excavations will be conducted in a controlled manner.
+This will not compromise the long-term viability of the trees.